 DiSC Education and Training

-DiSC remains available for virtual training and consultation in group or one-on-one settings upon request.
+DiSC, along with campus partners, hosts a number of learning opportunities in a variety of formats.
+The core of our work consists of a series of multi-part lessons on topics ranging from GIS, to introductory research computing and network analysis.
+Additional information on those offerings may be found below.
+DiSC also remains available for virtual training and consultation in group or one-on-one settings upon request.
 If you have any sort of digital scholarship need, please reach out!
 We would be happy to tailor trainings to your needs as we are able.
 Please contact firstname.lastname@example.org to schedule a workshop or request additional information.

 GIS Workshop Series

 Geographic Information Systems (GIS) have become widely used in a variety of disciplines.
-Have you heard about GIS many times, but not sure what GIS is or how it is used?
+Have you heard about GIS many times, but are not sure what GIS is or how it is used?
 Are you unsure of how to get started?
 What are my software options?
-This workshop will start you down the path to use geospatial technologies in your research by guiding you through the foundational concepts of GIS and how to think spatially.
-You will learn what GIS is, how find geospatial data, software options, and general Q&A on how you might incorporate GIS and mapping into your research.
-I will also discuss resources available across campus to help you utilize GIS for your research.
-Note that this is an informational session.
+This session will start you down the path to using geospatial technologies in your research by guiding you through the foundational concepts of GIS and how to think spatially.
+You will learn what GIS can do and a general Q&A on how you might incorporate GIS and mapping into your research.
+A discussion of resources available across campus to help you utilize GIS for your research.

 Introduction to QGIS